MidnightCitizen/knowledge/README.md

 ## Trigger

-Reading is a waste of time if the knowledge is not stored, the short-term memory makes us believe that we are more wise after reading a book : it's not the case.
+Reading is a waste of time if the knowledge is not stored, the short-term memory makes us believe that we are more wise after reading a book.
+It's not the case.

 ## Principles